Call Us: 240-452-4602

-The eclectic style is based on you, furniture pieces you adore, style elements you love, eclectic style is you-style.
+The eclectic style is based on, furniture pieces you adore, style elements you love, eclectic style is you-style.

 That's not to say that eclectic styling is completely random.
 Believing that eclectic design can be a mishmash of items strewn together is one of the main reasons getting eclectic to work is so hard.